Make using essential oils EASY with our at-a-glance cheatsheets.

 - Generously butter a 9" x 5" loaf pan, a 13" x 9" baking pan, or line a rimmed baking sheet with parchment paper.
 Set aside.

 - Place the meatloaf mixture in your prepared pan or shape into a rectangle on the baking sheet.
-If you use the baking sheet, cover the meat with an additional sheet of parchment and place a pan of hot water in the oven to keep the top from cracking.
+If you use the baking sheet, cover the meat with foil or parchment and place a pan of hot water in the oven to keep the top from cracking.

 - Place in the oven and bake until firm and no longer pink, 60-75 minutes.
 The internal temperature should read 160°F.